Sample Ratio Mismatch (SRM)

 SRM vs Normal Statistical Variation

 Small deviations from the target split (50.5/49.5) are normal and expected — this is just random variation.
-SRM is a statistically significant deviation.
+SRM is a statistically significant deviation from the intended split.

-Run your SRM check at the end of the test, not daily — chi-squared tests on small interim samples frequently flag false SRMs.
+Important timing note: Run your SRM check at the end of the test, not daily.
+Chi-squared tests on small interim samples frequently flag false SRMs — especially in the first 24–48 hours of a test when traffic is still accumulating.
+Checking SRM mid-test can cause unnecessary test terminations.

 Frequently Asked Questions